Last updated: June 2026

 A CNA must appear on the registry in good standing to legally work in any Medicare- or Medicaid-certified Tennessee facility, per federal regulation 42 CFR 483.156 and Tennessee Code Annotated § 68-11-1601 et seq.

-Sources: Tennessee Department of Health (state authority); TMU public registry portal; 42 CFR 483.156 (federal Nurse Aide Registry requirements).
+Sources: Tennessee Health Facilities Commission (state authority); Credentia (state nurse aide vendor since June 2026); 42 CFR 483.156 (federal Nurse Aide Registry requirements).

-TMU vs. Tennessee Department of Health — Who Does What
+Credentia vs. the Health Facilities Commission — Who Does What

-TMU handles the day-to-day operational pieces (testing, the lookup portal, training-program registration), but every CNA license is ultimately issued by the Tennessee Department of Health.
-If you need to dispute a finding or appeal a registry decision, contact TDH directly — TMU cannot override TDH actions.
+Credentia handles the day-to-day operational pieces (testing, the lookup portal, training-program registration), but every CNA license is ultimately issued by the State of Tennessee through the Health Facilities Commission.
+If you need to dispute a finding or appeal a registry decision, contact the Health Facilities Commission directly — the vendor cannot override state actions.
+(This vendor was TMU through May 2026.)

 How to Look Up a CNA License in Tennessee